Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

 I recommend that Amazon should:

-- Revisit discounting strategy for top performers by avoiding over-discount items which are already performing well.
+- Revisit discounting strategy for top performers by avoiding over-discounting of items which are already performing well.

 - Consider reducing discount rates for high-performing products with inelastic demand.